Brook Farm: Work and finances

 Participants at Brook Farm were also shareholders and were promised 5% of the annual profits or free tuition for one student.
 In exchange for 300 days of work per year, they were granted free room and board.
 Members performed whatever work most appealed to them and all, including women, were paid equal wages.
 The philosophy of labor, according to Ripley, was "to insure a more natural union between intellectual and manual labor than now exists; to combine the thinker and the worker, as far as possible, in the same individual."

 The organization of work in Brook Farm changed over time because of both financial troubles and changes in ideology.
-Members of Brook Farm initially participated in an "attractive industry" system where each could pick his or her work assignments based on their preferences.
+Members of Brook Farm initially participated in an "attractive industry" system where each could pick work assignments based on personal preferences.
 This method had no specific authority to ensure that essential tasks were done.
 After initial leniency, some sensed that not all members were doing their fair share of the labor, so in 1841 the community adopted standards for work: ten hours of work were required per day during the summer and eight hours during winter.
 When Brook Farm first adopted Fourierist notions, it created a more structured work environment with a system that consisted of three series of industry: agriculture, mechanical, and domestic.
 Within each series were a number of groups that handled more specific tasks.
 Each group had a chief who kept a record of the work done.
 While this system created a new work hierarchy, the members still had the flexibility to move between groups easily.
 These new measures caused Brook Farm to make a profit in 1844, a feat it had not accomplished in its first few years of existence.